Money-Saving Tips for the Festive Season

 Brave the Black Friday sales

 If you pride yourself on your inherent bravery, and are adamant to find the best specials under the sun this festive season, you may want to brave the annual Black Friday sales.
 With some retailers offering discounts of as much as 90% it may be worth your while to head to the shops first thing in the morning to ensure you can get your hands on some of the items on your shopping list before they sell out.
-If you aren’t quite courageous enough to fight your way through the masses of shoppers, you can take advantage of the countless Black Friday sales items offered by online stores including Amazon and eBay.
+If you aren’t quite courageous enough to fight your way through the masses of shoppers, you can take advantage of the countless Black Friday sales items offered by online stores including Hot Deal and eBay.

 With Christmas around the corner now is as good a time as any to put up your tree, finalize your shopping list and plan a great day spent with your loved ones.
 As important as gifting has become it is important to remember the true reason for the season and cherish (and appreciate) every moment spent with those you love most.